stefpiatek/dummy-medical-software/.github/PULL_REQUEST_TEMPLATE.md

 -->
 - [ ] Tagged with the qw design version number
 <!--
-  Should be match the version of the design requirement targetted, most often `qw-v1` -->
+  Should match the version of the design requirement targeted, most often `qw-v1` -->
 - [ ] Assigned PR to those who contributed to the work
 - [ ] Appropriate reviewers added to PR